Learn to Ask Great Questions

 Application Process

-Spring Admission is when a college or university admits a student, but the student is not allowed to enroll until the spring semester.
-Spring admission is a common practice used to help schools control enrollment numbers.
-Cornell University is an example of a school using spring admission.
+Spring Admission is when a college or university admits students but allows them to enroll only in the spring semester.
+It is a common practice used to help schools control enrollment numbers.

 Yield is the percentage of applicants offered admission to a college or university who ultimately enroll.